Advertisement

 • Salvage title: A vehicle history report can be used to find out if a car has a salvage title.

-• Lemon history: Find out if the vehicle has been included in the manufacturer's lemon law program.
+• Lemon history: A vehicle history report can find out if the vehicle has been included in the manufacturer's lemon law program.

 • VIN: Vehicle history reports include checking the car's vehicle identification number.
 This can help you find any signs of tampering or forgery and confirm you are researching the correct used car.